Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 A **faster method** is to just click/tap the property value you want to change, like shown below with the _Status_ property.

-> replace with a SUI screenshot
 <img src="../images/tasks-change-property.png" alt="Slingshot task being updated by changing its status" width="100%"/>

 <a name="show-hide-properties"></a>
 ### How Can I Show/Hide Properties?
 Tasks have many field properties that can be displayed when in *List* and *Kanban* view.
-However by default you can only see the *Title*, *Assignee*, and *Due Date* of a task before opening it.
+By default, you can only see the *Title*, *Assignee*, and *Due Date* of a task before opening it.

 To show/hide properties, click/tap the **overflow** button on top (next to the *+New* button) > **Fields** and select from the list of properties (as shown below).

-> replace with a SUI interface
 <img src="../images/tasks-fields.png" alt="Accessing task fields within Slingshot" width="100%"/>